groboclown/petronia/docs/lifecycle.md

-# About the Boot-Up Sequence
+# About the Petronia Life Cycle

 Petronia uses a combination of *configuration*, *launchers*, and *events* to start up the system in a well-defined and secure manner.
+After start-up, the system enters a steady state until a restart or stop event is received.

+## Foreman Startup

+## Boot-Time Extensions

+## Foreman Runtime

+## Extension Loader

 ## Initial Startup

 Starting up Petronia means launching the Foreman process.
 Foreman has three responsibilities: loading the initial launchers as defined by the configuration, passing events between launchers, and stopping everything at shutdown.

 The Foreman configuration should be a system-defined configuration that is dependent only upon the user's platform, and shouldn't be user edited.
-The configuration includes things like location of translation files, and the launchers that should start at boot time.
+The configuration includes things like location of translation files, the configuration for runtime categories used for running extensions, and the list of extensions that should start at boot time.

 The two main launchers that Petronia defines are the native and extension loader.
 Foreman communicates to these through the event mechanism, just like all other launchers.